catseye/The-Dossier/article/Perspective on Text Adventures.md

 part of the book, and instead I used a 2-dimensional array like `DIM EX(30,6)` to store the "exit information" for each room.

-But other than that, there is a lot of sound advice in this book.
+But other than that, there is a lot of sound advice in this book, for instance

-For example, "There is no point hiding a key in a dark room and then putting the lantern behind a locked door."
+> It is no good putting the light behind a locked door and then putting
+> the key in a dark room.

+Indeed.

-Another piece of advice was to put objects where they would be expected to be found - axe near the woodpile, coat in a closet, and so forth.
+Another piece of advice was to put objects where they would be expected to be found - "knife in the kitchen, book in the library, axe near the woodpile".

 However, that gets back to why I feel that text adventures are a different beast from interactive fiction.
-Discovering objects in places they don't belong can induce a _frisson_ of Surrealism.
+Discovering objects in places they don't belong can induce a _frisson_ of surrealism.
 I remember several such instances in Zork I and African Adventure.

+Along these lines, I could go even further - although I fear it might not make much sense, as I am still developing this theory.
+But you could bear with me.
+A major part of most text adventures involves interactively exploring the environment.
+They are, in some sense, _conductors of psychogeography_.
+In fact, even a linear, non-interactive novel, or a first-person graphical video game like DOOM or Myst, is a "conductor of psychogeography" in this sense.
+But text adventures, I don't know why, they seem to be _better_ conductors than these media.
+Giving them a plot and other narrative elements, though, does not seem to improve them further in this manner.
+It does not improve them as a _mode of exploration_.

+As I said, I'm still developing that theory, so I'm not even entirely sure what it means yet.
+But I thought I'd raise the point.

 [Zork I]: Classic%20Text%20Adventures.md#zork-i
 [African Adventure: In Search of Dr. Livingston]: Text%20Adventures%20of%20Note.md#african-adventure-in-search-of-dr-livingston